 That’s why accepting different payment methods is essential.
 Make sure your customers can access PayPal, ApplePay, and other mobile or digital wallets to complete the transaction.

-It would be best if you also considered accepting guest checkouts.
+It would be best if you or website development companies working on your e-commerce sites also considered accepting guest checkouts.
 This feature will make it possible for visitors to purchase from your site without logging in or signing up.
 Users don’t have the patience to fill in multiple steps in your site or a vast number of fields.

 They want to complete the checkout process as quickly and painlessly as possible.
 Your site should show everything clearly, from color options, descriptions, and shipping charges.